Cash Flow Forecasting

 - Get initial Row

 Once you are happy with the Cash Flow save it and print it.
+Note, the forecast uses the Budget for the months after the month nominated and the actuals for the months up to and including the month nominates.

 The report will show the expected available cash at the end of each month taking into account Overdraft Limits.